 Chicago Spire – Initial plans have been released for a new two soaring towers Chicago Spire project built along Lake Shore Drive.
 The 800-foot tower project will include 550 rental apartments, 175 hotel rooms, and 300 condominium units.

 The project will be built on the city's infamous hole in the Streeterville neighborhood where Lake Michigan meets the Chicago River created before the worldwide financial crisis in 2007.
 The Chicago, IL designers have decided on a terra-cotta exterior detail articulated with glass.

 Elgin, IL 60120

-Others are the result of unknown site conditions, natural disasters, a shortage of employees, and poor project management.
+Others result from unknown site conditions, natural disasters, a shortage of employees, and poor project management.
 When risk can be identified, the level of danger and hazards on the worksite is greatly diminished or eliminated.
-Unfortunately, serious accidents occur all the time.
-Below is just a small sample of the construction site accidents that occurred around Elgin Illinois in the last few years.
-They include:
+But, unfortunately, serious construction accidents occur all the time.

 Hire an Attorney to Handle Your Elgin Construction Accident Case